Mercedes Ruehl: Career

 Ruehl began her acting career in New York City appearing in various off-off Broadway productions while working a variety of temping and waitressing jobs.
 She established herself in regional theatre with the Denver Center Theatre Company.
 In 1980, she was nearly cast in the sixth season of Saturday Night Live, losing her slot to Denny Dillon.
 Her first starring role on Broadway came in 1984's I'm Not Rappaport.
-She then went on to win the 1984 Obie Award for her performance in The Marriage of Bette and Boo and twenty years later, an Obie for Woman Before a Glass.
-She also received a 1991 Tony Award as Best Actress (Play) for Neil Simon's Lost in Yonkers and continued her role in the show during its tour with co-star Mercedes McCambridge.
-Her performances in two other plays earned her two other Tony nominations: in 1995, as Best Actress (Featured Role – Play) for a revival of The Shadow Box; and in 2002, as Best Actress (Play) for Edward Albee's The Goat, or Who is Sylvia?.
+She then went on to win an Obie Award for her performance in The Marriage of Bette and Boo and twenty years later, an Obie for Woman Before a Glass.
+She won the Drama Desk Award for Outstanding Actress in a Play and Tony Award for Best Actress in a Play for her performance as mentally challenged aunt Bella Kurnitz in Neil Simon's Lost in Yonkers, and continued her role in the show during its tour with co-star Mercedes McCambridge.
+Her performances in two other plays earned her two other Tony nominations: Best Featured Actress in a Play for her role as the trashy and devoted ex-wife Beverly in the revival of The Shadow Box; and Best Actress in a Play for her role as Stevie Gray in Edward Albee's The Goat, or Who is Sylvia?.

 In 1996, she was mentioned in the Sheryl Crow song A Change Would Do You Good.
 In 1999, they co-starred in the movie The Minus Man.